 Some of the best vegetable fertilizers include:

-Seaweed – If you live near the beach, try feeding your tomato plants seaweed; they might be low in NPK but has over 60 trace elements that are crucial for fruits formation.
-You’ll can also find liquid seaweed fertilizers on the market.
+Seaweed – If you live near the beach, try feeding your tomato plants seaweed; they might be low in NPK but have over 60 trace elements crucial for fruit formation.

-TomatoCasual.com shares: Molasses has a 1-0-5 NPK ratio while also containing potash, sulfur, and trace minerals.
-Molasses for years has been used as a nutritional soil amendment, a carbohydrate source to feed and stimulate organisms, and a chelating agent.
+TomatoCasual.com shares: Molasses has a 1-0-5 NPK ratio and contains potash, sulfur, and trace minerals.
+Molasses, for years, has been used as a nutritional soil amendment, a carbohydrate source to feed and stimulate organisms, and a chelating agent.

 Molasses can come in 2 forms.
 One is in liquid form that can simply be bought at the store.
-The second is dry molasses which is molasses sprayed on grain residue and dried.
-But regardless of which form you use blackstrap molasses is the type of molasses with the highest level of sulfur, iron, and micronutrients, which is an excellent for man and soil. via TomatoCasual.com
+The second is dry molasses sprayed on grain residue and dried.
+But regardless of which form you use, blackstrap molasses is the type of molasses with the highest level of sulfur, iron, and micronutrients, which is excellent for man and soil. via TomatoCasual.com

-In the Florida Online Journal suggest using of mixtures of urea and blackstrap molasses for control of root-knot nematodes.
+The Florida Online Journal suggests using urea and blackstrap molasses mixtures to control root-knot nematodes.

 The Bottom Line

-Natural fertilizer is not new for growing tomatoes.
-For many years, gardeners relied on synthetic fertilizer, believing it was better than the organic fertilizer.
+Naturally fertilizing tomatoes is not new to the world of growing tomatoes.
+For many years, gardeners relied on synthetic fertilizers, believing that chemical fertilizers were better than organic fertilizers.